The temporomandibular joint (TMJ)

-The jaw gets blocked due to the bad opening of the mouth that becomes difficult to close the mouth.
+The jaw gets blocked due to the bad opening of the mouth that becomes difficult to close the mouth or you can’t close jaw.
 In this situation, discomfort is experienced until the joint is not in the proper position.

 The problem of TMJ will be cured if proper treatment is given.
 If the treatment works there will be no chances for TMJ disorder to affect the jaw again.
 In some cases, the dentist asks the patients to shut their mouth for a time being.
-This causes the ligaments to get tighter and restricts their movement.
+This causes the ligaments to get tighter and restricts their movement of facial

 The muscles around the TMJ need to relax so that the condyle can return to its normal position.
 To make this happen, some people need an injection of local anesthesia in the jaw joint.
-This may be followed by a muscle relaxant to stop the spasms.
+This may be followed by a muscle relaxant to stop the spasms and for relaxing the muscles.
 The muscle relaxant is given intravenously (into a vein in the arm).

 If the jaw muscles are relaxed enough, a doctor or dentist can move the condyle back into the correct position.
 He or she will pull the lower jaw downward and tip the chin upward to free the condyle.
 Then the ball is guided back into the socket.